trizen/raku-rosettacode/programming_tasks/I/I_before_E_except_after_C.md

 # [I before E except after C][1]

-This solution uses grammars and actions to parse the given file, the <tt>Bag</tt> for tallying up occurrences of each possible thing we're looking for ("ie", "ei", "cie", and "cei"), and junctions to determine the plausibility of a phrase from the subphrases.
-Note that a version of rakudo newer than the January 2014 compiler or Star releases is needed, as this code relies on a recent bugfix to the <tt>make</tt> function.
+This solution uses grammars and actions to parse the given file, the `Bag` for tallying up occurrences of each possible thing we're looking for ("ie", "ei", "cie", and "cei"), and junctions to determine the plausibility of a phrase from the subphrases.
+Note that a version of rakudo newer than the January 2014 compiler or Star releases is needed, as this code relies on a recent bugfix to the `make` function.

 ```perl
 grammar CollectWords {